thatsOven/opal-lang/README.md

 	}
 }
 ```
 The other `match` implementation consists in an `elif` chain.
 It's accessible by specifying the operator to be used.
 ```
 match:(!=) aVariable {
 	# cases here
 }
 ```
 if no operator is specified (`match:()`), `==` will be used by default.

+NOTE: since Cython doesn't support Python's `match` statement, opal will always fall back to the `elif` chain implementation when compiling.
 ### Loops
 #### `while`
 ```